-Additionally, the history program recently became affiliated with the National World War II Museum in New Orleans.
-History faculty will work with representatives from the museum to offer study abroad courses and research courses using museum archives.
+The history program's affiliation with the National World War II Museum in New Orleans, Louisiana, enables history faculty to work with representatives from the museum on study abroad courses and research courses using museum archives.
 The affiliation allows students to earn college credit from Nicholls while studying in Europe and New Orleans.
-The courses are designed to for any student looking to expand his or her historical knowledge, sharpen research and debate skills, gain leadership skills, and experience intensive international travel with a diverse group of students, faculty, and mentors from across the country.
+The courses are designed to for any student looking to expand his or her historical knowledge, sharpen research and debate skills, develop leadership skills, and experience intensive international travel with a diverse group of students, faculty, and mentors from across the country.
+In addition, the history program has also entered into an agreement with the Regional Military Museum in Houma, Louisiana, to provide service learning internship opportunities involving research and public service.
+The program is currently in the progress of formalizing an agreement with Laurel Valley Plantation in Thibodaux, Louisiana, to provide service learning internship opportunities.